 It won’t hide the TV completely, but you can at least deflect attention away from a wall-mounted flat screen by hanging it within a dramatic wall unit.
 This example combines rich walnut veneer, glass shelves and integrated spotlights that can be used to highlight bold accessories, not your telly.

 By choosing a piece that blends with other furniture – in this case, the dining suite around the corner – its function doesn’t scream ‘TV’.

-Budget won’t stretch or room too small for a piece like this?
+Budget won’t stretch or you have a small living room that won’t accommodate a piece like this?
 Try hanging your TV against a dramatic feature wallpaper instead.

 5. Get a bed with TV storage

 If you’re a box-set addict, you may well have a TV in your bedroom.
 Well, it beats waking up on the sofa at 2am with an imprint of the remote on your face.